HomePurpl LifePIP & Benefit GuidesPIP Freebies and Discounts 2026: Maximise Savings with your PIP Benefits

 How to Join Purpl

-You can sign up for Purpl with your PIP disability award letter or one of the other accepted documents.
-It is worth checking out our How to Join section which will take you through the process.
+OR you can join as a parent or carer on behalf of someone with a disability (as long as you have their permission).
+It is worth checking out our How to Join page which will take you through the process.

 Purpl is here to help you save money to reduce the cost of living with a disability.